-Cast Members perform safety checks before departure.
-Examples of safety enhancements made in FY 2018 include: \ \ New seat cushion material on Monsters, Inc. Ride & Go Seek!
+Measure taken to enhance safety on Monsters, Inc. Ride & Go Seek!

 In FY 2018, we changed the seat cushion material, alleviating the physical shock felt when the vehicles move and stop.
-This enhanced the safety comfort for the Guests as well as their overall safety.
+This enhanced the comfort and overall safety.

-The material of the seat cushion was changed
+The material of the seat cushion was changed.

-Higher backrest on The Whirlpool
+Higher backrest measures taken to enhance safety on The Whirlpool

-In FY 2018, the height of The Whirlpool backrest was increased to prevent Guests from stretching their arms outside the ride.
-We repeatedly reconsidered the materials and design so that the views of children on the ride would not be blocked by the heightened backrest.
+In FY 2018, the height of The Whirlpool backrest was increased to prevent Guests from stretching their arms outside of the ride.
+We took special consideration in selecting the materials and developing a design that would not block the views of children by the heightened backrest.